 Risk assessment

 ITEP conduct hazard analysis and risk assessment to identify the hazards and appropriate controls.
-The hazard-check list of the product is presented in the relevant document Risk analysis FCRDSCH_Risk_analysis.
+The hazard-check list of the product is presented in the relevant document Risk analysis FCRDSCH_Risk_assessment.

 Mechanical hazards are considered in more detail below.